-Confederation of Australian Motor Sport Ltd. has established an Insurance Excess Fund to provide for Public Liability/ Professional Liability insurance claim deductibles for instances where events have occurred but not vet quantified under new insurance arrangements.
+CAMS has established an Insurance Excess Fund to provide for Public Liability/Professional Liability insurance claim deductibles for instances where events have occurred but not yet quantified under new insurance arrangements.
 The balance of this fund has been derived through independent financial modelling using the "1 in 4 year high" losses (75% confidence level) which is in line with the Australian Prudential Regulation Authority's guidelines.